Skip to main content

 #

-• First-time visitors
+• First-time visitors who want the classic Athens experience

-• Those who want to walk everywhere
+• People who like to walk everywhere (everything is close)

-• Families with children
+• Families with children (safe, flat-ish, lots to see)

 What You’ll Find